Follow the Reaper

-Follow the Reaper is the third studio album by Finnish melodic death metal band Children of Bodom, released in Finland in October 2000 by Spinefarm Records and in 2001 internationally by Nuclear Blast Records.
+Follow the Reaper is the third studio album by Finnish melodic death metal band Children of Bodom.
+It was released in Finland on 30 October 2000 by Spinefarm Records, and on 22 January 2001 internationally by Nuclear Blast Records.
+The album is the first on which the band seriously moved toward a power metal-inspired sound, brought by Hypocrisy frontman and new producer Peter Tägtgren.

-The album is the first to use a power metal-influenced sound in addition to the symphonic metal elements from previous albums—present mainly in the keyboards, vocals, and fast tempos.
 Many songs on the album became live setlist favorites, such as "Everytime I Die", "Hate Me!", and the title track.
 The song "Mask of Sanity" is a remake of the song "Talking of the Trees" from their early demo Shining (released as IneartheD).

-Follow the Reaper was recorded and mixed at Peter Tägtgren's Abyss studio in Sweden, instead of the Finnish Astia-studio from Anssi Kippo, in which they had recorded all of their previous releases, including the demos from IneartheD.
-On this album, Children of Bodom used D standard tuning (D,G,C,F,A,D), which was also used on Hatebreeder.

-The album features sampled quotes from the 1990 film The Exorcist III.

 A deluxe edition featuring two bonus tracks was released in 2006.

+Follow the Reaper was recorded and mixed at Tägtgren's Abyss studio in Sweden.
+Tägtgren replaced Anssi Kippo, with whom Children of Bodom had recorded all of their previous releases.
+The songs on the album were all recorded in D standard tuning (D, G, C, F, A, D), just like in their previous album, Hatebreeder.